The Wild Bunch: Legacy

 In 1999, The Wild Bunch was selected for preservation by the Library of Congress in the United States National Film Registry as being "culturally, historically or aesthetically significant".

 In 2008, the film was ranked #94 on Empire magazine's list of The 500 Greatest Movies of All Time.
 It was later ranked #254 (out of 301 films) on their revised list in 2014.
 In the 2012 BFI Sight & Sound poll of The Greatest Films of All Time, The Wild Bunch ranked 84th on the critics' poll and 75th on the directors' poll.
 In 2005, the Los Angeles Times included The Wild Bunch on their list of The 129 Best Films of All Time, compiled by film critic Peter Rainer.

 In 2006, the script for the film was selected by the Writers Guild of America as one of the 101 best screenplays of all time.
 The Wild Bunch is also ranked as the 63rd best-directed film of all time by the Directors Guild of America.
 In 2012, the Motion Picture Editors Guild listed The Wild Bunch as the 23rd best-edited film of all time based on a survey of its membership.

 In 1999, Entertainment Weekly ranked The Wild Bunch 57th on their list of the 100 greatest movies of all time.
 It was later ranked 83rd on their revised list in 2013.
 The National Society of Film Critics also included The Wild Bunch on their list of 100 Essential Films.

 In 2016, Business Insider assembled a list of the 50 best movies of all time, according to film critics on the review aggregation website Metacritic.
 The Wild Bunch ranked #25.
 Time Out's Film Guide ranked the film #29 on their list of the 100 greatest movies as polled by their readers.

 Film critic and scholar Steven J. Schneider included the film in his book of 1001 Movies You Must See Before You Die.

 In 2003, The New York Times ranked the film as one of The 1000 Best Movies Ever Made.
 In 2022, Variety magazine ranked the film #41 on their list of The 100 Greatest Movies of All Time.

 FilmSite.org, a subsidiary of American Movie Classics, included the film on their list of the 100 greatest films.
 Additionally, Films101.com ranked The Wild Bunch as the 75th best of all time.

+The poster for British virtual band Gorillaz's 2010 Escape to Plastic Beach Tour was an homage to The Wild Bunchs theatrical poster.